 Our board meets regularly to discuss our work.

-You can also watch recordings of the meetings on this website.
+You can also watch recordings of the meetings.

-Latest papers and meeting videos
+Latest board papers and recordings

 Items discussed in public board usually include:

-- policies, reports and strategic plans.
+- policies, reports and strategic plans

-- committee reports.
+- committee reports

-- strategic risk register and staff survey results.
+- strategic risk register and staff survey results